 Figure: Master Document Example Page 2, (Eddie's Notes)

-- Circle the waypoint, waypoint number, or symbol to signify that another crewmember independently cross-checks the entry of the coordinates in the navigation computer;
+- The first pilot could circle the waypoint, waypoint number, or symbol on the master document to signify that they have independently cross-checked the entry of the coordinates in the navigation computer.

-- Tick or diagonally slash the circled waypoint, waypoint number, or symbol to signify the cross-checking of track and distance information within a specified tolerance;
+- The second pilot could then tick or diagonally slash the circled waypoint, waypoint number, or symbol to signify having performed the cross-check to include confirming the course and distance information within a specified tolerance (e.g., plus or minus 2° and 2 NM).

 Be especially careful about waypoint shorthand used by the FMS.
 The ARINC-424 shorthand isn't as intuitive as many pilots believe and it is easy to create your own Gross Navigational Error that can be easily overlooked on the avionics map display.
 N4550, for example, is 45°30'N 050°W; while 4550N is 45°00'N 050°W, 30 miles south.